davidrawson/Property_Check_In_code_test/README.md

 `php -r 'include "CreateCheckInsLists.php"; CreateCheckInsLists::execute("application_forms.csv");'`

 ## Assumptions
-- Check-ins with multiple tenants all move in on the same day and time.
+- Check-ins with multiple tenants in the same property all move in on the same day and time.
 - Check-ins can take up to 30 mins, and travelling time is 30 mins.